 Biser Jadrana (pearl of Adriatic)1 is the denomination of Dubrovnik, perla dell´Adriatico (pearl of Adriatic)2 is Italian Venice called.
-Montenegrin pearl is certainly the town Budva - in the middle of Montenegrin seashore.
+Montenegrin pearl is certainly Budva - in the middle of Montenegrin seashore.
 This town has all attributes to be called a pearl.

 If you are interested in Budva, have any questions or you want to share your experience, you will find us here.